msysbio/microbetag/docs/tutorials/local.md

 {:toc}

-## Input and `config.yml` files

 {: .note}
+> This tutorial is for advanced users that have some basic experience working on a terminal.
-> For advanced users.
+>
 > Contrary to previous cases, this scenario is not performed from within the CytoscapeApp.
 >
 > The user needs to run `microbetag` first on their computing environment (personal computer, HPC etc.) and then load the returned annotated network to Cytoscape.
 > You may find the input files we are using for this tutorial in the `user-bins` branch of `microbetag`s GitHub repo, under the [`tests/dev_io_microbetag` folder](https://github.com/hariszaf/microbetag/tree/user-bins/tests/dev_io_microbetag).
 >
-> The [`config.yml`][1] file is rather important and allows you to set all the relative parameters for `microbetag` to run.
-> You need to always have it in the root of your input/output folder; i.e. in the path you set as your `io_path` in the `config.yml` file.

 In the [Cytoscape App tutorial](../cytoApp.md), our sequences were already taxonomically assigned before running `microbetag` and their taxonomies were mapped to representative GTDB genomes.
 `microbetag` then used these genomes for the annotation steps.